-Business Office: (see Office, Business)
+Business Office (see Office, Business)

+Camp

-Camp: A lot, consisting of five (5) or more acres, on which non-profit organizations offer the temporary occupancy of seasonal shelters, as well as indoor or outdoor activities for children or adult participants, including sports, arts and crafts, entertainment, recreation, educational activities, swimming, fishing, horseback riding, and incidental food service.
+A lot, consisting of five (5) or more acres, on which non-profit organizations offer the temporary occupancy of seasonal shelters, as well as indoor or outdoor activities for children or adult participants, including sports, arts and crafts, entertainment, recreation, educational activities, swimming, fishing, horseback riding, and incidental food service.
 If incidental to the camp use, camp facilities may be used to provide meeting, recreation, or social facilities for a private association or group.

+Cemetery

+Land used for the burial of human remains, and dedicated for cemetery purposes, excluding crematories and mortuaries.